Bischoff/wozmania/docs/usage.md

 ## How to use

-1. Assemble the emulation by running the command `./assemble.sh`.
+1. Assemble WozMania by running the command `./assemble.sh`.
 2. Download to the same directory a file that contains the Apple ][ ROM; it must be named `APPLE2.ROM` and contain the last 20,480 bytes of the memory.
-2. Run the emulator with the command `./wozmania`.
+3. Run the emulator with the command `./wozmania`.
-3. To exit the emulator, press F4.
+4. To exit the emulator, press F4.

 <a name="keyboard"/>